Risk-taking

 Samimy and Tabuse (1992) identified risk-taking as one of several affective variables influencing L2 learning, alongside anxiety, motivation, and self-confidence.
 It is distinct from but related to:

-- Language Anxiety: The inverse relationship — high anxiety suppresses risk-taking.
+- Language Anxiety: The inverse relationship is that high anxiety suppresses risk-taking.
 But the constructs are not identical: some learners experience anxiety yet still take risks (and may even enjoy the challenge).

 - Language Ego: A rigid language ego inhibits risk-taking because errors feel like identity threats.